kitao/divsugar/docs/Vector.md

 ### `(DivSugar.Vector) lerp(to, ratio)`
 Interpolates this vector to the vector `to` by the `ratio`.
+The range of the `ratio` is from 0 to 1.
 This method is chainable.

 ### `(DivSugar.Vector) toLocal(mat)`
- * Converts this vector from in the world coordinate system to in the local coordinate system of a matrix.
+Converts this vector from in the world coordinate system to in the local coordinate system of the matrix `mat`.
 This method is chainable.

 ### `(DivSugar.Vector) toGlobal(mat)`
- * Converts this vector from in the local coordinate system of a matrix to in the world coordinate system.
+Converts this vector from in the local coordinate system of the matrix `mat` to in the world coordinate system.
 This method is chainable.

 ### `(DivSugar.Vector) toLocal_noTrans(mat)`